 Playtime is important for kids.
 Studies have shown that adequate play time increases learning, concentration, and mental acuity.
 When allocating play time, why not make a portion of it mental play time?
 Here’s a list of 5 educational activities for kids that can make learning more than a boring chore.
-Affiliate links in this post, all opinions are my own.

 Educational Activities for Kids Don’t Have to be Boring